infosoftas/info-subscription-doc/source/payments/providers/swedbank.rst

 Prepared Transactions
 ---------------------
 It is possible to prepare agreement transactions and send them to potential subscribers as direct URLs to the agreement terminal.
-For more info check the Swedbank website, or contact support.
+For more info check the Swedbank website, or :ref:`contact support <reporting-bugs>`.

 Manually Registering Agreements